What Is a mortgage?

 5

-Property Valuation & Survey
+Property Valuation and Survey

-The lender commissions a valuation to confirm the property is worth what you're paying.
-Separately, you should commission an independent survey (Homebuyer Report or Full Structural Survey) to check the property's condition.
-These are different β€” the valuation protects the lender, the survey protects you.
+The lender commissions a valuation.
+Separately, you should commission an independent survey to check the property's condition.
+The valuation protects the lender; the survey protects you.

-Timing: During application processing Β· 1–3 weeks
+Timing: During application processing - 1-3 weeks

 6

-Receive Formal Mortgage Offer
+Receive Formal mortgage Offer

-The lender issues a formal mortgage offer β€” a legally binding document confirming the loan amount, rate, term, and conditions.
+The lender issues a formal mortgage offer - a legally binding document confirming the loan amount, rate, term, and conditions.
 Review this carefully with your solicitor.
-You have a reflection period before accepting.

 Timing: Valid for 3-6 months depending on lender